spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/Flow.md

 ---
 title: Flow
 description: Direction of commodity.
-'DownStream' if the commodity flows from FromId towards ToId, 'Mazed' if the networks barriers are such that the flow can go both ways, i.e. from sources at either side, 'NoFlow' if no connected path to a Source exists.
+'DownStream' if the commodity flows from FromId towards ToId, 'Meshed' if the networks barriers are such that the flow can go both ways, i.e. from sources at either side, 'NoFlow' if no connected path to a Source exists.
 Upstream, when streaming from ToId to FlowId.
 Note that you should never see 'UpStream' in API call results since it swaps the FromId and ToId so the flow is 'DownStream' instead.
 Type: string
 Order: 999
 Unique: false
 permalink:
 aliases:
 draft: false
-date: 2025-02-21
+date: 2025-06-11
 tags:
   - ApiResult
   - Flow